quickwit-oss/quickwit/docs/log-management/send-logs/send-docker-logs-syslog.md

       exporters: [otlp]
 ```

 ## Start the OTEL collector and a Quickwit instance

 Let's use `docker compose` with the following configuration:

 The following boilerplate config includes a fragment that can be used to enable the syslog log-driver on docker-compose services.

+The tag should be kept shorter than 32 printable US ASCII characters or parsing will fail.
+Docker will use the container tag to fill the appname and msgid fields of the syslog message as defined in RFC5424, the spec defines byte lengths for those fields.

 ``` yaml title="docker-compose.yaml"
 version: '3.9'